Adding a New Form

 Advanced Settings

-Clicking on the Advanced tab of the form builder takes you to the Advanced Settings screen:
+Clicking on the Advanced tab of the form builder takes you to the Advanced Settings screen.

-The three settings at the top of the page are available in Ninja Forms core: Display Settings, Restrictions, and Calculations.
-Click on any of them to see what’s inside.
-A settings window will slide out from the right just like for fields and actions.
+The three settings at the top of the page are available in Ninja Forms core:

+At the top right of every screen of the form builder is a blue button labeled Publish.
+This button does not publish the form in the way WordPress posts and pages publish to the live website.
 This button will save your form.
 Once saved, it will appear in the list of forms in the Ninja Forms dashboard.
 You can return to the form at any time.
+If a form is already added to your site, clicking the Publish button will make the changes live.

 This will generate a temporary visual of a new page with only your form on it.
 The appearance of the page and the form will be determined by the theme that you are using for your site.
 You can interact with the form here to test it out.